The Back to Education Programme (BTEA) is run by the Department of Social Protection.

 - Attend Registration Day

-- Get written confirmation that you have registered as a full-time student (this letter will be available from the Admin office in early September and only to students with Student ID cards)
+- Get written confirmation that you have registered as a full-time student (this letter will be available via your college online account, early September and only to students with Student ID cards)

 - Return this letter to the section in the Department of Social Protection that deals with your payments.
 You will not get payment of BTEA until you give this confirmation letter to the Department.